Okipa/laravel-brickables/README.md

 {
 	use HasBrickablesTrait;

-    protected $hasSingleBrick = [
+    public $brickables = [
-        OneTextColumn::class,
-        // ...
+        'canOnlyHandle' => [OneTextColumn::class], // by default all registered brickables can be handled.
+        'limitedNumberOfBricks' => [OneTextColumn::class => 1], // by default, there are no restrictions.
     ];

 	// ...
 }
 ```

+In this example:

+* The model will only be able to handle the `OneTextColumn` brickable.
-This model will only hold one brick for the `OneTextColumn` brickable: adding a new brick from this brickable type will clear all the others.
+* The model will hold only one brick for this brickable type: adding a new brick with from this type will remove the previously stored one.

 ### Add content bricks